HL7/fhir-omop-ig/input/pagecontent/StructureMap-EncounterVisitMap-intro.md

 ## Identifier Mapping Challenges

-The transformation of FHIR `Encounter.identifier` elements exemplifies the complexity inherent in FHIR to OMOP mappings.
-These identifiers serve as business identifiers for encounters and may represent various types of unique values including medical record numbers, encounter IDs, or proprietary tracking identifiers used by healthcare systems.
-The challenge lies in determining the most appropriate target field in OMOP while maintaining data integrity and compliance standards.
+The transformation of FHIR `Encounter.identifier` elements exemplifies the complexity found in FHIR to OMOP mappings.
+Healthcare systems use hese identifiers for a variety of business use cases.
+Encounters ids may contain various types of unique values including medical record numbers, encounter IDs, or proprietary tracking identifiers, any of which may be used for patient re-identification, and thus present a risk to privacy requirements.
+The challenge lies in determining the most appropriate target field(s) in OMOP while maintaining data integrity and compliance standards.

 Two primary mapping approaches present themselves, each with distinct considerations: